654HOP.jpg

 I love the forthright and amiable spirit that permeates the piece; it is definitely in a pop style, yet he handles the standard acoustic sonorities deftly and there is a wealth of detail in the patterns of the violin.
 I don’t know anything else quite like it.

-Andrew Shapiro writes:
+Shapiro writes:

 Shortly after The High Line opened, a friend of mine was running the High Line Ranger program and needed people to patrol the park and answer visitor questions.
 I thought this could be a very interesting way to learn about the place.
 So I just sort of fell into a job as a High Line Ranger and worked there every Saturday for a year.